The-hated-one/Codesmith-notes/month-1-12-2020/week-1-1-12-20/how_to_pair_program.md

 Have you heard of ping-pong pair programming?

-Can I ask my navigator for help
+Can I ask my navigator for help.

+Does the order of an object matter?

+Should the driver or navigator do research?

 ## Notes